joaoptpsa/joaoptpsa.github.io/src/_posts/2025-11-30-first-post.markdown

 [^lol]:
     Two things were annoying:
-    First, my motherboard only was looking in `/boot/EFI/BOOT/` and not in `/boot/EFI/limine/` making me ~~want to cry~~ the unchallenged world record holder for most manual Arch install in 120 minutes.
+    First, my motherboard only was not looking in `/boot/EFI/limine/` making me ~~want to cry~~ the unchallenged world record holder for most manual Arch install within 120 minutes.
-    Secondly there is a new Bitwarden issue [#17598](https://github.com/bitwarden/clients/issues/17598) that I didn't know about and it drove me crazy for a couple hours.
+    Secondly there is a new Bitwarden issue [#17598](https://github.com/bitwarden/clients/issues/17598) that I didn't know about and it ruined my post install experience by driving me crazy for a couple hours.

 [^mise]:
     `mise` is turning out to be great — I had been waiting for `PHP` to be added as a [core tool](https://mise.jdx.dev/core-tools.html) to justify the _small_ learning hit.